ewolff/microservices-primer/manuscript/chapter3.md

 responsibilities of the components.

 In a deployment monolith there is also such an architecture at the beginning.
-However, there it is often lost over time, since it is very easy to incorporate new dependencies into a deployment monolith: It suffices to reference a class somewhere in the code.
-The architecture of an E-commerce system defines for instance that the order process is to call the billing.
+However, there it is often lost over time since it is very easy to incorporate new dependencies into a deployment monolith: It suffices to reference a class somewhere in the code.
+The architecture of an E-commerce system might define for instance that the order process is to call the billing.
 In contrast, billing may not call the order process.
 Dependencies which only go into one direction have the advantage that modules remain changeable.
 In the example it is possible to change the order process without having to modify billing.
-However, changing the billing might affect the order process, since the order process uses the billing.
+However, changing the billing might affect the order process since the order process uses the billing.

-During the implementation of features in the billing process a developer might after all use functionalities from the order process.
+While implementing features in the billing process, a developer might after all use functionalities from the order process.
 Something like that happens easily.
 Experience shows that this initial dependency is soon followed by additional ones so that it